yujuism/supermoon/README.md

 # Decentralized Customizable PWA

-Manage Domain and Customize PWA content using Unstopable Domain aunthetication
+Manage Domain and Customize PWA content using Unstopable Domain for aunthetication and ThreadDB for data storage
 ### Unstoppable Domain
 ### ThreadDB